Libius Severus: Contested legitimacy

-These problems persisted for the entirety of Severus' reign.
+These problems persisted for the entirety of Severus's reign.
 Though Ricimer eventually subdued both Aegidius and Marcellinus, the separation of Dalmacia from the western empire would prove permanent.

 Provincial unrest

 At the time of the ascension of Severus, Marcellinus, an important military official in Dalmacia, was in Sicily in command of an army of ‘Scythians’—tribesmen (possibly Huns) from beyond the Danube—likely recruited by Marcellinus personally.
 Marcellinus, closely aligned with the eastern court, seems not to have recognized Severus.
-The size of the army so close to Italy alarmed Ricimer, who used a combination of political pressure on the eastern court and bribery of the soldiers under Marcellinus' command to force Marcellinus back across the sea: According to two fragments of Priscus' History of Byzantium, Ricimer bribed all the soldiers under Marcellinus' command to switch sides, and convinced the eastern court to send a man named Phylarchus to Marcellinus to persuade him not to attack the West.
+The size of the army so close to Italy alarmed Ricimer, who used a combination of political pressure on the eastern court and bribery of the soldiers under Marcellinus's command to force Marcellinus back across the sea: According to two fragments of Priscus's History of Byzantium, Ricimer bribed all the soldiers under Marcellinus's command to switch sides, and convinced the eastern court to send a man named Phylarchus to Marcellinus to persuade him not to attack the West.

 In Gaul, Aegidius, though in revolt against Severus, was unable to cross the Alps as he was tied down defending against the Visigoths.
 Nevertheless, he maintained his independence in the north of Gaul for several years.
 To oppose Aegidius, Severus (or Ricimer) appointed Agrippinus to the office of magister militum per Gallias.
 Agrippinus asked for support from the Visigoths, and with their help moved against Aegidius and his Frankish allies, led by King Childeric I. However, in exchange for their support, in 462 the Visigoths received the city of Narbonne, thus gaining access to the Mediterranean Sea and separating Aegidius from the rest of the empire.
 After the death of Aegidius, Arvandus was appointed as Praetorian prefect of Gaul in 464.

 In Northern Italy, there seems to have been an invasion of Alans under a king named Beorgor.
 The invasion culminated in the defeat of Beorgor at the Battle of Bergamo on 8 February 464.
 Little information is preserved about the invasion, but its presence in multiple sources including the Fasti Vindobonenses indicates that the invasion was a major one.

 Conflict with the Vandals

-After Severus' ascension, Gaiseric led the Vandals on a series of raids of the Italian coast.
-According to a fragment of John of Antioch's Historia Chronike, Gaiseric justified the raids by arguing that he was the rightful inheritor of Valentinian's and Aëtius' estates, as his son had married Valentinian's daughter Eudocia.
-Despite not pressing for Olybrius' enthronement explicitly, Gaiseric never relinquished his claim.
+After Severus's ascension, Gaiseric led the Vandals on a series of raids of the Italian coast.
+According to a fragment of John of Antioch's Historia Chronike, Gaiseric justified the raids by arguing that he was the rightful inheritor of Valentinian's and Aëtius's estates, as his son had married Valentinian's daughter Eudocia.
+Despite not pressing for Olybrius's enthronement explicitly, Gaiseric never relinquished his claim.

 Vandal raids deeply affected the economy of the Italian landowners.
-Priscus reports that at some point during Severus' reign, some representatives of the Italian aristocracy went to the Emperor to plead for a reconciliation with Gaiseric.
+Priscus reports that at some point during Severus's reign, some representatives of the Italian aristocracy went to the Emperor to plead for a reconciliation with Gaiseric.
 Severus sent the patrician Tatian on an embassy to the king of the Vandals, but Gaiseric rejected the terms outright.